 Convert Your Lawn to a Drought-Resistant, Low-Maintenance Eco-Lawn

 Conventional lawn seed was originally developed to be fast growing to feed livestock.
 “Eco-Lawn” grass seed is a drought-resistant blend of grasses that requires little or no mowing and no fertilizer.
 The mix grows in full sun, partial shade, and even deep shade, making it one of the most versatile lawn seeds around.
-It’s rich green blades are also less vulnerable to insects and grubs.
-To switch to this kind of lawn, simply cut your existing lawn as short as possible and overseed with Eco-Lawn seed.
+Its rich green blades are also less vulnerable to insects and grubs.
+To switch to this kind of lawn, use one of the following methods:

 Control Lawn Weeds with Corn Gluten